thoughtbot/jack_up/README.md

 %input.standard-attachment{ name: 'standard_attachment', accept: 'image/*', type: :file, multiple: :multiple }
 ```

+Anything with a data-placeholder attribute will be hidden when an file is successfully dropped.

 If attaching assets to a different model, additionally use:

 ```ruby